Club Scrubs is a hands on, exciting, interactive club for High School students interested in exploring health careers.

 For questions or more information email TULSASCM@ouhsc.edu or call 918-660-3500.

 Minor's on Campus Paperwork HERE (parents and/or guardians please fill out the paperwork for your student to attend Club Scrubs).

 Additional Club Scrubs Information by Meeting Date

-MASH Camp (Math and Science in Health Careers) is a five-day camp during the summer for students currently in 9th-11th grades.
+MASH Camp (Math and Science in Health Careers) is a four-day camp during the summer for students currently in 9th-12th grades.
 Students participate in learning about health careers through a series of stimulating, hands-on learning activities in mathematics, science, and multidisciplinary studies.